Euphorbiaceae

 Watering

-Water thoroughly when the soil surface dries.
-During the growing season (spring to summer), keep the soil evenly moist.
+Water generously once the soil surface dries.
+Pay special attention during the growing season (spring to summer) to prevent drying.

 Humidity

 Thrives in high humidity.
-Mist the leaves regularly or use a humidifier to maintain adequate moisture levels.
+Mist the leaves or use a humidifier when possible.

 Soil